benlaverriere/netlify-plugin-prettier/README.md

 ## Usage

-To install, add `prettier` to your project and add the following lines to your `netlify.toml` file:
+To install, add `prettier` to your project

 ```zsh
 yarn add prettier
 ```

+add the following lines to your `netlify.toml` file:

 ```toml
 [[plugins]]